 The number of spatial streams for each recipient STA of the Co-BF transmission that is associated with the Co-BF coordinated AP

 Whether 2xLDPC will be used for each recipient STA of the Co-BF transmission that is associated with the Co-BF coordinated AP

+If the minimum number of data OFDM symbols of the Co-BF transmission indicated in the Co-BF Invite frame corresponds to Navbits > 3888 bits for a user of the coordinated AP, then the coordinated AP may indicate that 2xLDPC will be used for the user in the Co-BF Response frame.

+If the minimum number of data OFDM symbols of the Co-BF transmission indicated in the Co-BF Invite frame corresponds to Navbits ≤ 3888 bits for a user of the coordinated AP, then the coordinated AP shall not indicate that 2xLDPC will be used for the user in the Co-BF Response frame.

 Whether ICF and ICR frame exchange is included between the Co-BF coordinated AP and its associated recipient STAs before Co-BF transmission